Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Tunisia has fewer internationally certified facilities than the other three hubs.
 Brands sourcing from Tunisia should conduct independent BSCI or SMETA audits before committing.

-EU Regulations Impacting Nearshore Production in 2026
+EU Regulations Affecting Nearshore Production in 2026

 When Nearshoring Makes the Most Commercial Sense